Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - The Lakers concede 116.6 points per contest, 20th-ranked in the league.

-- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.
+- On the boards, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the league.

 Stephen Curry vs. the Lakers